wolpert/state-machine-redux/README.md

 was built first, making it impossible to understand the simple use-case.

 ### TODO
-1. Ability to create the state machine definition from a file.
+1. ~~Ability to create the state machine definition from a file.~~
-2. Hooks at each stage.
+2. ~~Hooks at each stage.~~
    1. Metrics extension
+3. Publish library to maven
-3. Consider a State Machine Engine to handle multiple contexts for the same state machine.
+4. Consider a State Machine Engine to handle multiple contexts for the same state machine.

 ## Example